GlotPress/GlotPress/README.md

   * First character is not uppercase on translation
   * Missing term translated using the locale glossary
 * Review mode with a button
+* New column with fast Approve/Reject/Fuzzy for strings
+* Bulk Actions also on footer
 * Many hotkeys and shortcut

 ## Hotkeys